naveenprincepanakkal/GitHub/README.md

 - UI testing in compose
 - Adding build flavors
 - Configuring proguard for production build
-- Create and move dependency library version from gradle.kts to libs.versions file
 - Need to handle various screen sizes for tablet and horizontal screen orientations